PaulApivat/paulapivat/content/post/before_crypto/index.md

 Quick tangent.

 My country has vacillated between democratically elected governments and autocratic military regimes since 1932.
 In the 70's, politically active college students (my parents' generation) protested military regime, resulting in a bloody clash.
 Fast foward 50 years and we *still* have people protesting.
+For good reason.
+Look at how Move Foward's [resounding victory in 2023](https://en.wikipedia.org/wiki/2023_Thai_general_election) and subsequent shenanigans by the old guard.

-Several decades worth of empirical data suggest protesting to be headline grabbing, but ultimately unsustainable.
+Several decades worth of experience suggest protesting to be necessary, but ultimately insufficient - in my opinion.
+I've seen that story and don't have another 50 years to wait around for evolution.

 The fact that crypto represents the chance at a new system is compelling for me.
-The alternative is to reform old decaying institutions from within or wait for old dinosaurs to die out.
-I've seen that story and don't have another 50 years to wait around for evolution.
-Crypto represents a *chance* at punctuated equilibrium and i'm here for it.
+Crypto represents a *chance* at punctuated equilibrium and I'm here for it.

+I say this realizing crypto has a lot of regulatory headwinds and often times get in its own way.
+[Credible Neutrality](https://nakamoto.com/credible-neutrality/) should be the guiding principle for any system that wishes to make corruption difficult.
+But credibly neutral foundations are themselves, very difficult to build.

 Insert "remind me in 20 years" tweet.